 These challenges existed before, and are now brought to sharp focus during COVID-19.
 There lingers a deeply-rooted stereotype in our culture when it comes to gender roles – which (still) expect that men work, and women take care of kids.
 These stereotypes affect our home life, where women are more likely to take on additional household responsibilities, resulting in more unpaid work at home during their “second shift.”

 This may be particularly challenging for entrepreneurs working at home, who can have more self-imposed demands that don’t abide by a typical timeline or schedule.
-So how do parents these days decide who picks up the household chores, and who gets to focus on their career?
+So how do working parents these days decide who picks up the household chores, and who gets to focus on their career?
 In a 21st century dual household during COVID-19, whose jobs wins, and how can working mothers ensure that gender stereotypes don’t determine the winner?

 We conducted a research project this summer to learn more.
 With interview and survey data collected from 54 working mothers, we learned how women made these complicated decisions.
 Located across ten states and multiple industries, these women all worked from home and had male partners.
 These were our findings for regaining control.